-Now that our clocks have fallen back an hour, the sun actually comes up earlier, and consequently sets earlier.
+When our clocks fall back an hour, the sun actually comes up earlier, and consequently sets earlier.
 What that means is that your panels will start generating electricity earlier on in the morning and then likewise stop producing electricity earlier as well.
-What this means is that when you get home from the office, it’ll probably be dark outside which means you’ll probably already be using grid electricity.
-Because you’ll be on grid electricity during this peak time, your energy bills could theoretically rise.
-However, because the sun will be up earlier, your home could start generating electricity faster, which means you could start saving money there, depending on your lifestyle.
+So when you get home from the office, it’ll probably be dark outside which means you’ll probably already be using grid electricity.
+Since you’ll be on grid electricity during this peak time, your energy bills could theoretically rise; however, because the sun will be up earlier, your home could start generating electricity faster, which means you could start saving money there, depending on your lifestyle.

 Battery backup systems are also great because they can help you keep the lights on and your critical appliances running if the power were to go out.
-Large enough systems combined with a high-efficiency solar panel system can even ensure you have enough power to get by for a week or more without any energy input from the municipal grid system!
-This is the best way to reduce your energy bills to zero or even earn a credit on your bill each month, eventually gaining complete independence from the local utility grid!For more information about how your solar panels will be impacted now that daylight savings time has ended, contact the Southern California solar panel experts at Sea Bright Solar at (909) 480-3783!
+Large enough systems, combined with a high-efficiency solar panel system, can even ensure you have enough power to get by for a week or more without any energy input from the municipal grid system!
+This is the best way to reduce your energy bills to zero or even earn a credit on your bill each month, eventually gaining complete independence from the local utility grid.For more information about how to save on your energy expenses, contact the Southern California solar panel experts at Sea Bright Solar at (909) 480-3783!